MichaelViveros/MichaelViveros.github.io/index.md

 ## Volunteer

 ### Hamilton Code Club
-I teach programming to a class of 20 middle-school kids as part of the [Hamilton Code Club](http://www.hamiltoncodeclub.com/).
-The language they learn is Scratch, a free visual programming language.
+I taught programming to a class of 20 middle-school kids as part of the [Hamilton Code Club](http://www.hamiltoncodeclub.com/).
+The language they learned was Scratch, a free visual programming language.

 <p align="center"> <img src="../images/HamiltonCodeClub.jpg"></p>
 <br>